Skip to main content

 Be the guide, be the glue.

-I want every person I work with to have confidence in my capability to keep the team moving towards progress, and to understand that I am there as an information resource, a creative lens and many times, a facilitator.
+I want every person I work with to have confidence in my capability to keep the team moving towards progress, and, to understand that I am there as a sounding board, a creative lens and many times, a facilitator.

 Illustration of a man navigating a maze by looking over the walls to see the maze layout